 Following up on a previous article on Cable Row Technique and today I want to examine the “other” major back movement and look at lat pulldown technique.
 As with previous technique articles, I’ll examine what muscles are trained, proper form and look at some variations on the movement.

 Note: the form issues I’m going to address go for chins or pullups as well.
 The only difference is that instead of pulling the bar down to your body, you pull your body up to the bar.
+But the technique is otherwise identical.
 As well, I’m going to use the term pulldown generally throughout this article, just keep in mind that it refers to all of the different variants as well as chins/pullups.

 Muscles Trained in the Lat Pulldown

 As the name itself suggests, the lat pulldown has as its primary target the latissimus dorsi.
 This is the large fan shaped muscle that takes up an exceedingly large portion of the back.
 While the midback is involved somewhat in the pulldown movement (depending heavily on how it’s done), the vertical line of pull tends to take the midback muscles out of the movement.

 Since the arms are involved and there is bending at the elbow, of course the various elbow flexors, the biceps and brachialis, are also involved.
 Much of which is involved and to what degree depends on the grip used; I’ll cover this more below.

 With most pulling movements, including the Cable Row, many lifters tend to complain of not being able to “feel” the back.
 They may get a tremendous arm pump but the lat seems to go unused.
 As usual, this generally has to do with improper form (which is often secondary to using far too much weight).

 One of the key aspects of getting the lats involved has to do with what happens at the shoulder.
 In a properly done pulldown the shoulders should elevate (move up) at the top of the movement and active shrug down at the end (in the Cable Row the shoulders move forwards and backwards).